About the Japanese American National Museum

 Over 1,000 guests attend this event and we hope you will be among them!

-This year’s Gala Dinner will be held at the Westin Bonaventure Hotel and Suites in downtown Los Angeles, on Saturday, April 21, 2018.
-The evening will begin with a silent auction and cocktail reception, followed by dinner and a program in which we will recognize our honorees and share highlights of the past twelve months.
-We will also pull the winning ticket for our Lexus Opportunity Drawing.
+This year’s Gala Dinner will be held at the InterContinental Los Angeles Downtown on Saturday, April 13, 2019.
+The evening will begin with a silent auction and cocktail reception, followed by dinner and a program in which we will pay tribute to our charter members and share highlights of the past twelve months.
+The featured speaker will be award-winning journalist Ann Curry.
+We will also pull the winning entry for our Lexus Opportunity Drawing.

 A portion of the evening is dedicated to raising money for the museum’s Bid for Education program, which supports bus transportation and museum admission for primary and secondary school students.
 Bid for Education funds also support K–12 educator workshops, the development of free printed and digital resources for educators, docent recruitment and training, and many other educational initiatives.
 Even if you cannot join us at the Gala, you can contribute to the Bid for Education online.